 - Select the right segmenting variables

-Customer segmentation can help you in many ways: It helps a business develop focused strategies to hold on to its top-paying customers.
-Or, to re-engage those clients who haven’t purchased in a while.
+Customer segmentation can help you in many ways: it enables a business to develop focused strategies to retain its top-paying customers.
+Or, to re-engage those clients who haven't made a purchase in a while.

 It is also used to provide a heightened customer experience.